mtliendo/gatsby-v2-tutorial-starter/content/posts/02-intro-javascript/index.md

 🚨PROJECT TIME🚨

+**🧘🏽‍♂️ The Warmup**: Use an object to describe yourself.
+Try to use all of the data types that we've covered so far.

+**🏋🏽‍♀️ The Challenge**

 Using our newfound knowledge of complex data structures, refactor the previous trivia game to clean up the code a bit.